nginx-confgen 2.2 Manual

 }

-The optional @remaining_vars argument will capture any number of variables and can be passed to another directive inside the macro contents.
+The optional @remaining_vars argument will capture any number of variables and can be passed to another directive inside the macro contents. $#remaining_vars syntax expands to the number of arguments passed to the macro.
 The optional &block_var allows the macro to be invoked with a block argument, which will expand to any number of directives.
 Some examples:

 macro le {